 - mental models

 FingerprintDive into the research topics of 'Let's Call it Quits: Break-Even Effects in the Decision to Stop Taking Risks'.
 Together they form a unique fingerprint.

-- School of Informatics - Reader in Business Applications of Informatics
+- School of Informatics - Personal Chair of Financial Computing (Risk Modelling)

 - Artificial Intelligence and its Applications Institute

 Person: Academic: Research Active